 Based on a review of the scant literature on this topic and interviews with 28 experts, this executive summary highlights the key findings from a longer report that examines these questions.
 It first considers the range of policies and practices that shape whether families can get and keep a subsidy.
 These include issues such as experiences families may have in dealing with child care subsidy agencies, whether they are likely to know about availability of and eligibility for subsidies, the ease or difficulty of accessing the agency, whether they are in a priority group to get the limited funds, the ease or difficulty of applying for subsidies and proving eligibility, and how the state authorizes hours they will pay for child care.
 The summary then examines the policies shaping whether the subsidy system helps address inequities in access to quality child care options that meet these families’ needs.
 These include the fundamental challenge of relying on the private market, decisions about which providers are eligible to get subsidies, what providers have to do to be approved for payment, how much providers are actually paid, and the role of copayments and other fees.
 The brief includes a table summarizing the challenges and potential actions that states can take to make their subsidy systems more equitable in each of these areas—all of which are described in greater detail in the full report.

-This executive summary presents major findings from an in-depth review of the child care subsidy system through an equity lens: Gina Adams and Eleanor Pratt, Assessing Child Care Subsidies through an Equity Lens: A Review of Policies and Practices in the Child Care Development Fund (Washington, DC: Urban Institute, 2021).
+This executive summary presents major findings from Assessing Child Care Subsidies through an Equity Lens: A Review of Policies and Practices in the Child Care Development Fund.